 Not only is Nuclear Power Generation safe, but it also clean!
 There are very little greenhouse gas emissions from a Nuclear power plant.
 The World Nuclear Association has some interesting information regarding greenhouse gas emissions.

 Did you know radiation is all around us, and it isn't from the Nuclear Fission process, but part of the natural decay matter?
 When matter breaks down, or decays, radiation is given off.
 There are a number of ways to measure radiation exposure rates for a person.
 A common units of measure is the millirem, or one-thousandth of a roentgen equivalent, a unit of measure for a dosage of radiation.
 The average person is exposed to 360 millirem each year, 200 millirem from natural occurring sources such as, minerals, rocks, metal and cosmic radiation.
 You might think that a Nuclear power plant worker is exposed to more radiation than any other occupation, but according to the Occupational Exposure to Radiation report, flight attendants have twice the radiation exposure rate than that of a Nuclear Power plant worker.
 If you are interested in finding out more about radiation, check out Idaho State University's Radiation Information Network, the IAEA's Radiation, People and the Environment, or the World Nuclear Association's page for Nuclear Radiation and Health Effects.
-There are a number of myths when it comes to Nuclear energy, check out these 10 common myths and 55 facts about Nuclear Energy.
+There are a number of myths when it comes to Nuclear energy, check out these 10 common myths about Nuclear Energy.